MorphMLP: An Efficient MLP-Like Backbone for Spatial-Temporal Representation Learning: Experiment

 \subsection{Ablation Study}

-We conduct ablation studies to verify the effectiveness of our design.
-For Table \ref{ablation_length}, \ref{ablation_dimension}, \ref{ablation_special} and \ref{ablation_operation}, we train all the models based on MorphMLP-T for 100 epochs on ImageNet.
-To explore the variants of our spatial-temporal design, we adopt {MorphMLP}-S as the backbone for Table \ref{ablation_residual}.
+For Table \ref{ablation_length}, \ref{ablation_spatial}, and \ref{ablation_importantce}, we train all the models based on MorphMLP-T for 100 epochs on ImageNet.
+To explore the variants of our spatial-temporal design, we adopt {MorphMLP}-S as the backbone on SSV1.

 \textbf{Impact of chunk length.} In the MorphMLP, we expand the chunk length gradually.
 The spatial resolutions of feature maps of Stages 1-4 are 56, 28, 14, 7, respectively.
-For the horizontal/vertical directions, chunk lengths 14, 28, 28, 49 in Stages1-4 can cover quarter, one, two and all rows/columns of the tokens, respectively, which can progressively capture short-to-long range relations.
+For the horizontal/vertical directions, chunk lengths 14, 28, 28, 49 in Stages1-4 can cover quarter, one, two and all rows/columns of the tokens, respectively, which can discover core semantics progressively by operating the FC filter from small to big spatial region.

-As shown in Table \ref{ablation_length}, there are some alternative ways to set chunk length in each stage.
-The first line represents that $\tt MorphFC$ in each stage covers one row of image tokens, which only models global information, The second and third line utilize the small chunk length, which only captures local structure.
-The results show that our short-to-long range pattern can perform better than the solely local or global pattern.
-The reason is that, in the shallow layer, the original spatial texture information of the image is relatively intact.
-Therefore, it is critical to capture detailed structures in the early stage, especially for downstream tasks, i.e., semantic segmentation, which needs fine grained feature.
-The features in the deep layers cover more semantic information, thus long-range relation modeling is significant.
+As shown in Table \ref{ablation_length}, there are some alternative ways to set chunk length.
+The first line represents that $\tt MorphFC_s$ in each stage covers one row of image/video tokens, which only models global information.
+The second, third and fourth line utilize the small chunk length, which only captures local structure.
+The results show that our progressively expanding pattern can perform better than the solely local or global pattern.
+The reason is that, in the shallow layer, the original texture and shape information of the image/videos is relatively intact.
+Therefore, it is critical to capture detailed structures in the early stage.
+The features in the deep layers cover more semantic information, thus long-range relation modeling is significant. \textbf{Note} that the improvement brought by expanding chunk lengths on video is larger than image because such pattern is conducive to discovering more fine-grained semantics for many tiny movement actions.

-\textbf{Dimension of channel groups.} We study the influence of the dimension $D$ for each channel group of $\tt MorphFC$.
-As shown in Table \ref{ablation_dimension}, $D=C/L$ achieves the best trade-off between accuracy and computation.

-\textbf{Detail designs of architecture.} We explore the detailed designs of our architecture in Table \ref{ablation_special}.
-First, we evaluate the necessity of FC layers from three directions.
-It shows that each direction plays an important role.
-Second, we replace the 3$\times$3 convolution with our $\tt MorphFC$ layer in ResNet\cite{resnet} and the result shows that Transformer structure is more suitable for our $\tt MorphFC$ than the bottleneck block of CNN.
-Third, following the ViP\cite{vip}, we utilize a weighted sum after three directions FC layers.
-Results show that weighted sum can bring a slight improvement (0.3\%).